bge-barcoding/BGE_library_curation_tool/README.md

 ## Installation
 This repository contains the **Linux- and Mac-Version**.
 For Windows, please go to [BGE_library_curation_tool_win](https://bge-barcoding.github.io/manual-curation/)

-Please also download the corresponding database files for the families you wish to curate from this website!
+**Please also download the corresponding database files for the families you wish to curate from this website!**

-You will also find there a video tutorial and FAQs.
+You will also find there a **video tutorial and FAQs**.

 ### Dependencies
 *  [node.js](https://nodejs.org/en)